Butterfly locs are simply another variant of faux locs that are braided using wavy hair.

 How long do butterfly locs last?

-Butterfly locs can last for up to 2 months or more with proper maintenance in place.
+Butterfly locs can last for 2 to 3 months or more with proper maintenance in place.

 How much do butterfly locs cost?

 Butterfly locs range from $180 to $300 if you want an extended length.
 If you decide to DIY them, $100 will be enough for the complete look.

 Short to mid back butterfly locs take 3 to 5 hours and extra long butterfly locs can take up to 7 hours.

 Butterfly locs don’t hurt since they’re done using the crotchet method which is tensionless.

 How do you do butterfly locs on short hair?